Dog food salmonella recall expanded in U.S., Canada

 Seven of 10 sick people said they had contact with a dog in the week before becoming sick.

-And five of sickened people recalled the type of dog food with which they had contact, the Centers for Disease Control (CDC)and Prevention previously said in a statement.
+And five of sickened people recalled the type of dog food with which they had contact, the Centers for Disease Control (CDC) and Prevention previously said in a statement.
+(Reporting by Paul Thomasch; editing by Todd Eastham)